Tok3n/CloudDocumentation/API.md

 The *API key* field is your **Public Key** and the *Secret* field is your **Secret Key**.
 Store them in a very secure place you will be using them later.

 ### Import Tok3n JavaScript
-Now in your page, where the authentication is happening, add the following tag:
+Now in your page, where the authentication is planned, add the following tag:

 ```html
 <script src="//secure.tok3n.com/api_v2_iframe/tok3n.js"